 By working together, we can transform the status quo!

-I’ll walk you through the three essential steps to addressing employee concerns, so that they don’t devolve into workplace drama!
+In my signature workplace investigations course, I’ll walk you through the three essential steps to addressing employee concerns, so that they don’t devolve into workplace drama!
+These steps are called:

-Recommended for: 8-15 participants who play any role in the process of receiving, reviewing or resolving claims of misconduct
+Recommended for: Anyone in an organization who plays any role in the process of receiving, reviewing or resolving claims of misconduct

 What you will learn .